Francesco-Sch/prompt-slam/README.md

 # The Prompt Slam Interface

-> Battle each other in an amazing prompt slam using the power of DALL-E.
+> Battle each other in an amazing prompt slam using the power of DALL-E and GPT Image 1.

 A Prompt Slam (also known as a prompt battle) is an event format invented by [Florian A. Schmidt](https://florianalexanderschmidt.de/) and [Sebastian Schmieg](https://sebastianschmieg.com/) with design students from the [HTW Dresden](https://www.htw-dresden.de/).